buhills/we-buy/README.md

 ## Latest News
 ![Latest News](./assets/images/desktopvwlatestnews.png)
-> This section gives client the trending news, some selling tips and some models the site has been able to trade proviously.
+> This section gives client the trending news some selling tips and some models the site has been able to trade proviously.

 ## Contact Us
 ![Contact Us](./assets/images/desktopvwcontactus.png)